neldivad/neldivad.github.io/blog/2025/02-19-how-to-steal-from-the-young/index.md

 ---
 slug: how-to-steal-from-the-public
 title: How to steal from the public without public attention
-subtitle: and possibly -- even look like a hero

 authors: [neldivad]
 tags: [essays, recruitment, hiring, economics]